ghrcdaac/run_fargate_task/README.md

 Should output an AWS response that the task ran successfully.
 Check the logs in the log group for more info about the task

 # Use case 3
-Used to update the per-granule entries in the Cumulus AWS (ORCA) database tables to correctly refer to the cmr.json S3 objects instead of the incorrect cmr.xml ones.
+Used to update the per-granule entries in the Cumulus AWS (ORCA) database tables (dynamoDB) and Cumulus Opensearch/Kibana to correctly refer to the cmr.json S3 objects instead of the incorrect cmr.xml ones and remove the prefix of ghrcw-protected for files.key, if it exists.
 To correct the malformed Cumulus file keys in a collection foo version 0

 ```code